lshpaner/CEEM586_Neural_Networks_and_ML/README.md

 * Use the package Lime in R to recognize which variables are driving the recommendations your neural network is making

-## Part One - Projecting Data for Neural Networks
+## Part One - Projecting Data for Neural Networks in R

 In this part of the project, you will project data for neural networks using the file **ElectionData.csv**, which contains the fraction of votes by county earned by President Trump and Secretary Clinton in the 2016 US Presidential election, sorted by county FIPS code (FIPS stands for **F**ederal **I**nformation **P**rocessing **S**ystem, and is a geographic identifier).
 The data file also includes several variables that may be useful to predict these fractions.
 Use the data to develop a neural network model for either individual.